What to see in Malta in 3 days

 ,regionOfInterest=(1500,1000))

-The quintessential alternative neighbourhood, Camden Town, with its facades decorated with giant boots and dragons, its vintage clothing markets, and street food from around the world, is a sensory labyrinth next to Regent's Canal.
+The alternative neighbourhood par excellence, Camden Town, with its façades decorated with giant boots and dragons, its vintage clothing markets and street food from all over the world, is a sensory labyrinth next to the Regent's Canal.

 Take the Northern line south to Leicester Square or Tottenham Court Road (15-20 minutes).

-A lively area where the old flower market boasts countless shops and restaurants.
-In Covent Garden, you'll find a very animated atmosphere where street performers are a classic.
+An area full of life where the old flower market has endless shops and restaurants, in Covent Garden you will find a very lively atmosphere where street artists are a classic.

-The creative and eclectic heart of London, the narrow streets of the Soho neighbourhood hide historic jazz bars, film studios, and, above all, the famous Carnaby Street.
-It's the perfect place to feel the city's most urban and modern culture.
+The creative and eclectic heart of London, the narrow streets of the Soho neighbourhood hide historic jazz bars, film studios and, above all, the famous Carnaby Street.
+It is the perfect place to feel the most urban and modern culture of the city.

-Walking less than 5 minutes south from Soho, you'll reach Leicester Square.
+Walking less than 5 minutes south from Soho, you will reach Leicester Square.

-This fourth day concludes in Leicester Square, London's cinematic centre, where major premieres take place.
-It's one of the liveliest areas at night, with cinemas, casinos, and endless energy.
+This fourth day ends in Leicester Square, the cinematic centre of London, where the big premieres take place.
+It is one of the liveliest areas at night, with cinemas, casinos and an energy that never ends.

 ,regionOfInterest=(3360,2240))